Jimmy2027/TaskNote/README.md

 $ tasknote 1 -e
 ```

-Giving no arguments, `tasknote` will display the list of pending tasks with a note.
+Given no arguments, `tasknote` will display the list of pending tasks with a note.

 ```bash
 $ tasknote